 (b) The court refuses to hear any ostracism case brought before it, ruling that ostracism is never illegal.

-Under unconstrained ostracism, the target’s expected payoff is -2mP if he complies, since with probability m he will be ostracized by mistake in both periods.
-If he offends, it will be B – 2P, since he will definitely be detected (under the model’s assumptions) and he will be ostracized.
-Thus, he will comply if and only if -2mP > B – 2P, which is true if B < 2P(1-m); that is, if the reward from offending is small compared with the ostracism penalty and if the probability of mistaken ostracism is small enough.
+Under unconstrained ostracism, the target’s expected payoff is –2mP if he complies, since with probability m he will be ostracized by mistake in both periods.
+If he offends, it will be B – 2P, since he will be detected and ostracized.
+Thus, he will comply if and only if –2mP > B – 2P, which is true if B < 2P(1 – m); that is, if the reward from offending is small compared with the ostracism penalty and if the probability of mistaken ostracism is small enough.
 Note that if the probability of mistaken ostracism is high enough, the target will offend even if his benefit is small, because he can expect to be ostracized whether he really offends or not.

 The village’s expected payoff depends on what the target does, so it depends on B, P, and m.
-If B < 2P(1-m) then the target complies and the village’s payoff is -2mZ, the cost of mistaken ostracism.
-If B > 2P(1-m) then the target offends and the village’s payoff is –C – 2P.
+If B < 2P(1 – m) then the target complies and the village’s payoff is –2mZ, the cost of mistaken ostracism.
+If B > 2P(1 – m) then the target offends and the village’s payoff is –C – 2P.

 Compare the village’s payoff in the no-ostracism regime with the unconstrained ostracism regime.
-If B < 2P(1-m), the village benefits from having the ostracism regime if -2mZ > -C, which is true if 2mZ < C. Hence the first proposition:
+If B < 2P(1 – m), the village benefits from having the ostracism regime if –2mZ > –C, which is true if 2mZ < C. Hence the first proposition:

 Proposition 1: The village prefers the ostracism regime if it does effectively deter and if the cost of mistaken ostracism is small relative to the cost from the offense.